 A disc stack centrifuge typically has a supply or feed tank that contains the contaminated fluid, and It also has a clean (separated) fluid receptacle or discharge tank.
 The centrifuge sucks the dirty fluid from the feed tank and discharges the clean fluid to the discharge tank.
 The following are points to consider for the location of these tanks.

-The supply tank should be near the centrifuge system, and the supply pump should be at or near the base of the tank.
+The supply tank should be near the centrifuge system, and the supply pump should be at or near the tank's base.
 This placement avoids too much suction on the feed liquid and positive pressure in the supply pipe.

 Locating the pump near the supply tank also keeps the pump suction flooded to prime the pump and prevent air pockets in the supply pipe.